SankarshNellutla/OOP_Python/README.md

 # OOP_Python

+## About

+`OOP_Python` was created by Sankarsh Nellutla as a personal learning tool to reinforce core OOP principles in Python through practical, hands-on Jupyter notebooks.
+This repo serves both as a study aid and as a reference for anyone looking to solidify their understanding of classes, inheritance, encapsulation, and polymorphism.

 ## Overview

 `OOP_Python` is a household repo of Jupyter notebooks exploring fundamental object-oriented programming (OOP) concepts in Python.